Free weekly-updated OCR training plan.

 Start with Run Warm-up (see suggestion here), then:

-Run 7.5 laps of a 400m running track or find a flat, uninterrupted route using Mapmyrun (or set a 3km distance function on your GPS watch).
 Compare your finish time against the pacing table (see chart here) to see what your training paces should be.

 Finish with 5-mins of EASY running followed by Cool-down exercises (see suggestion here).